Introduction to the Enneagram

 Knowledge is power.

-Furthermore, when we learn about all the other types and how they interplay with ours (and with each other’s if we’re extra curious), then that is even more knowledge/power for us as self-actualizing individuals.
+Furthermore, when we learn about all the other types and how they interplay with ours (and with each other’s if we’re extra curious), then that is even more knowledge and power for us as self-actualizing individuals.

-As you can imagine even from my description so far, this is a very complex model.
-In fact, it is so complex, that it’s not presented in a very accessible form often, if at all.
+As you can imagine even from my description so far, this is a complex model.
+In fact, it is so complex that it’s not usually presented in a very accessible form often.

-So below, I’ll share with you the high-level concepts and organization of this model, so you can get your feet wet with it and see if you want to explore more!
+So below, I’ll share with you an introduction to this model, so you can get your feet wet with it and see if you want to explore more!